BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 solution = solve_optimization(total_cost_constraint=100000, returns_constraint=115000, norm_constraint=1000)
 ```

-Now that optimization is finished, let's take a look at our portfolio: its variance and constitutes.
+Now that optimization is finished, let's take a look at our portfolio: its variance and constituents.

 ```python
 from cvxopt.blas import dot